 Conclusion: A reduction in bleeding events without an associated increase in death or major ischemic events was observed in patients who underwent PCI with drug-eluting stent placement and completed a shorter duration of DAPT followed by P2Y12 inhibitor monotherapy compared to patients completed a longer course of DAPT.
 Further research is required in other patient populations to account for the study’s limitations.

 Keywords: dual antiplatelet therapy, PCI, monotherapy

 Schacht EA.
 Optimal Length of Dual Antiplatelet Therapy After Percutaneous Coronary Intervention: Role of P2Y12 Inhibitor Monotherapy.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.